livrbecca/PokemonAPI/README.md

 # Pokemon Directory App
-- created with React
+- created with React, TypeScript, the Poke API & CSS
--
 # To Start
 - ``yarn`` to install dependencies
 - ``yarn start`` to start the app.